scriptedp0ison/FakeAuth/README.md

 Check the current state of your media access control address by importing system defined plugins such as fakeauth/network/check/mac_address to get status information about wether or not your MAC address is properly masked or not

 # Feautures
--Fake Authentication attacks against WEP (Wired Equivalent Privacy) related IEEE (Institute of Electrical and Electronics Engineers) 802.11 wifi protocols in order to attacks vulnerable networks
+* Fake Authentication attacks against WEP (Wired Equivalent Privacy) related IEEE (Institute of Electrical and Electronics Engineers) 802.11 wifi protocols in order to attacks vulnerable networks
--Inject Deauthentication packets across a network to capture a 4 way handshake.
+* Inject Deauthentication packets across a network to capture a 4 way handshake.
--Inject Deauthentication frames across a network to kick off a single device or all devices -Time based deauthentication attacks.
-Allow target to reconnect after every x seconds/minutes and deauthenticate 3 times -Fake Authentication attacks, fake network authentication on "stubborn" access points
+* Inject Deauthentication frames across a network to kick off a single device or all devices
+* Time based deauthentication attacks.
+Allow target to reconnect after every x seconds/minutes and deauthenticate 3 times
+* Fake Authentication attacks, fake network authentication on "stubborn" access points